Do I have Disneyland tips I usually say?!? How much time do you have?

 Many people rave about the Blue Bayou Restaurant in Disneyland, but the menu items are quite expensive.
 For many of the same menu items at a lower price, check out Cafe Orleans.
 The allure of the Blue Bayou is the fact that it is inside Pirates of the Caribbean, but I have never really enjoyed the dark sleepy atmosphere.

-If you still want to experience the ambience of the Blue Bayou restaurant you can make a reservation and just have dessert.
+If you still want to experience the ambiance of the Blue Bayou restaurant you can make a reservation and just have dessert.
 Just make reservations for later in the night and attempt to get a table next to the water.

 Plan on eating food in the parks for every meal except for breakfast.
 Eat breakfast at your hotel so that you don’t waste valuable time.